AdobeDocs/experience-platform.en/help/segmentation/ui/audience-composition.md

 >[!IMPORTANT]
 >
 >Only audiences created using Segment Builder can be used.
-Audiences created Audience Composition and externally generated audiences are **not** available.
+Audiences created using Audience Composition and externally generated audiences are **not** available.

 A list of audiences appears.
 Select **[!UICONTROL Add]** to add the audiences you want to exclude to your exclude block.